EndPointCorp/end-point-blog/2021/08/12/xapian-search.html.md

 a non-trivial SQL-based search could burn more hours than setting up Xapian.

-With Xapian you can prototype very quickly, without losing hours in a gazillion of obscure options, and still you have something which you can build upon all the features a typical full-text search needs.
+With Xapian you can prototype very quickly, without losing hours wading through obscure options.
+And yet, the prototype will allow you to build more advanced features once you need them.

-I'm a Perl guy, so I will refer to Perl code, but the procedure is the same for the other languages.
+I'm a Perl guy, so I will show you some Perl code, but the procedure is the same for the other languages.
 Even the [documentation](https://github.com/xapian/xapian-docsprint) can be build specifically for your language!